rjriel/rhok-bad-date-serverless/doc/INSTALL.md

 ## IAM

-A Iam role is required for the app to run, and should be authorized for the api gateway, dynamoDB, and Lambda
+A IAM role is required for the app to run, and should be authorized for the api gateway, DynamoDB, and Lambda

 The roll must be named bad-date, and implement the following Policies